KholdStare/kholdstare.github.com/_posts/2020-05-26-faster-integer-parsing.markdown

 I used a [great reference
 page](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) to find
 the right compiler intrinsics for the right SIMD CPU instructions.
-(The linked site does not seem to working correctly on 2020-02-25)

 To do the byteswap on all 16 bytes we can use `_mm_shuffle_epi8`.
 The wide 128-bit integer type is another compiler intrinsic, `__m128i`.
 To do the